rajnandan1/kener/README.md

 - Production and custom deployment options
 - API for status updates
 - Badge generation for status and uptime display + Customization
+- Support for custom domains
+- Embed as an iframe or widget
+- Categories for monitors
 - Branding and theme (light + dark) customization
 - Flexible monitor configuration using YAML
 - Cron-based scheduling for monitors